 This policy, together with the following, should be read alongside and in conjunction with other policies and statutory guidance regarding the safety and welfare of children.
-These together will make up the suite of policies to safeguard and promote the welfare of children in this school
+These together will make up the suite of policies to safeguard and promote the welfare of children in this school:

-- Accessibility Plan
+- Accessibility Plan.

 - Anti-Bullying revised for 2023-2024

-- Attendance Policy
+- Attendance Policy.

-- Behaviour Principles Written Statement
+- Behaviour Policy

-- Equality
+- Equality.

-- Central Record of Recruitment and Vetting Checks
+- Central Record of Recruitment and Vetting Checks.

-- Complaints' Procedure Statement
+- Complaints' Procedure Statement.

 - Cyber-bullying and Harmful online challenges.

-- Online Safety Policy.
+- Online Safety Policy, including cyber bullying and Harmful online challenges

 - Freedom of Information.

 - Female Genital Mutilation (FGM) Guidance

-- Radicalisation Prevent Duty- (School's should have a Prevent Action Plan)
+- Radicalisation Prevent Duty

 - Health and Safety Disability Equality Action Plan.

 - Home-school Agreement Document.

-- Child on Child Abuse revised 2023-2024 (LA template policy in the process of being revised and includes- Sexual violence and sexual harassment and response to 'upskirting'.
+- Child on Child Abuse revised 2023-2024

-- Physical intervention/positive handling
+- Physical intervention/positive handling.

+- Register of Pupil Attendance.

 - School Access Policy.

 - School Behaviour.

-- Knife Crime Guidance 2022 (cross authority and in the process of being revised for September 2023).
+- Knife Crime Guidance 2022

 - Relationships, Sex and Health Education (KCSiE paragraph 131).

 - Mental and Physical Health (KCSiE 2023 Part One, Part Two and Annex A and paragraphs 165, 171 to 187).

 - Special Educational Needs.

 - CRB Use of Reasonable Force Policy/ Guidance.

 - Staff Behaviour (Code of Conduct policy).

 - Staff Discipline Conduct and Grievance (procedures for addressing).

 - School information published on a website.

 - Visitors and VIP Guidance 2023-2024.

 - Whistle Blowing Policy.

 - Guidance for NSPCC helpline and usage (KCSiE 2023 paragraph 466; when to call the police guidance from the NSPCC)

-- NCC & NSCP Neglect Toolkit (available from the NSCP website).
+- NCC & NSCP Neglect Toolkit